Table of Contents

 Welcome to this article on frugal living tips.
-Side hustle income is awesome and so is teaching online, but let’s face it, it’s doesn’t exactly pay a six-figure income.
+Income from side hustles isn't a bad gig, but let’s face it, it’s doesn’t exactly pay a six-figure income.

-That’s why today, we’re going to be talking about frugal living as predominantly for those that earn freelance income from teach from home jobs or other online side hustles, but a lot of the tips are suitable for anyone looking to save more money.
+That’s why today, we’re going to be talking about frugal living as predominantly for those that earn freelance income from online teaching jobs or other online side hustles, but a lot of the tips are suitable for anyone looking to save more money.
 Frugal living is super important if you’re trying to make bank and put away some serious savings for your future.

 In this guide to frugal living as a side hustler, we’re going to be covering everything you need to know about keeping your living costs low and making your income go further.
 However, just a little disclaimer that these frugal living tips are not financial advice and you are responsible for your own financial decisions.
 This guide is merely for education and entertainment purposes only.

 Now that's out of the way, let's get rolling with the tips!

 Tip 1: Use Wise, Payoneer or Revolut to Receive Your Online Pay

 Frugal living is all about cutting out any unnecessary costs, and one of the biggest unnecessary costs online teachers have to deal with is exchange rate fees.
 For example, your bank account may not be registered in the same country as the online teaching company.
 If you are then a viable option is the ESL companies paying you for you online teaching hours via direct transfer to your bank.

 However, unless you’re living in the same country, your bank has to convert their currency to your home currency before it is sent to your bank, whether that’s USD, GBP, EUR, or whatever else.
 But here’s the rub: they do so at an incredibly hiked up exchange rate.